 A student who submits to the Student Enrollment Center an officially approved withdrawal form prior to the beginning of any semester is eligible for a complete refund of all fees except the application fee, room deposit, and enrollment fee.

 (Please refer to refund policies that pertain to housing and meal refunds, if applicable.)

 A student who withdraws from the university completely after the beginning of a semester and who submits to the Student Enrollment Center an officially approved withdrawal form is entitled to a refund of tuition according to the schedule as follows (Subject to change):

 |Refund (%)||Period of Attendance|

 Federal guidelines for the pro-rating of student financial aid awards to students who totally withdraw from the university partway through a term usually do not coincide with the above refund policy.

-Students contemplating mid-term withdrawal from the university should first contact the Student Enrollment Center to discuss the impact of a contemplated mid-term withdrawal on their student financial aid awards and possible resultant personal liability to the university for charges not covered by prorated student financial aid awards.
+Students contemplating a mid-term withdrawal from the university should first contact the Student Enrollment Center to discuss the impact of a mid-term withdrawal on their financial aid awards and possible resultant personal liability to the university for charges not covered by prorated financial aid awards.